CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/peek-item/_index.md

 ---
-title: "Peek Item"
+title: "Peek Item(s)"
-linkTitle: "Peek Item"
+linkTitle: "Peek Item(s)"
-description: "Gets an item from a queue."
+description: "Gets the item or multiple items at the beginning of the queue without removing them."
 ---